Joint replacement involves surgery to replace the ends of bones in a damaged joint. This surgery creates new joint surfaces.

 Doctors are working on ways to replace just the damaged parts of the knee joint.
 This is sometimes called partial joint replacement.
 Unicompartmental replacement is one example of partial knee replacement.
 It replaces just the inner knee surfaces or the outer knee surfaces, depending on where the damage is.
 Another partial replacement is called a patellofemoral replacement.
 In this surgery, the end of the thigh bone is replaced.
 Then an artificial surface is used to line the back of the kneecap.

-Your doctor may use general anesthesia .
-This means you'll be asleep during the surgery.
-But sometimes doctors use regional anesthesia.
+Your doctor may use regional anesthesia.
 This means you can't feel the area of the surgery.
-You will feel sleepy, but you will be awake.
+You'll have medicine that makes you unaware and lightly asleep.
+Or your doctor may use general anesthesia.
+This means you'll be asleep during surgery.
 Which type of anesthesia you get depends on your doctor and on your overall health.
 Your doctor might also ask what you prefer.

+Most people get out of bed with help on the day of surgery.
 Your doctor will let you know if you will stay in the hospital or if you can go home the day of surgery.
-Some people who need more extensive rehab may go to a specialized rehab center for more treatment.

 Your doctor may want to see you from time to time for several months or more to monitor your knee replacement.
 Over time, you will be able to do most of the things you could do before surgery.

 In the future, make sure to let all health professionals know about your artificial knee so they will know how to care for you.

 Doctors recommend joint replacement surgery when:

 Doctors may not recommend knee replacement for people who:

 Some doctors will recommend other types of surgery if possible for younger people and especially for those who do strenuous work.
 A younger or more active person is more likely than an older or less active person to have an artificial knee joint wear out.